Auto-Rig

 Click the Bind button to bind.

-Binding Engines
+Bind Engines

 Heat Maps: Default engine, works best with watertight meshes (closed mesh)